Rodrigo Millar: Colo-Colo

 During the 2010 season he performed consistently well with Colo-Colo, and was selected for Chile's FIFA World Cup 2010 team and voted the Chilean Footballer of the Year in the Anfp awards.
 His club lost the championship, finishing three points behindUniversidad Católica.
 Millar was approached by Toluca who were impressed by his consistently good performances.
 However he never moved to Mexico and remained in Chile.

 In the 2011 season Millar was promoted to captain, due to the departure of Arturo Sanhueza to Deportes Iquique, but was stripped of the captaincy because of the departure of coach Diego Cagna and the arrival of Américo Gallego.

 Atlas

 In 2013, he was signed by Club Atlas, he debuted with Atlas in the 0–1 away defeat vs Tigres UANL.
 He scored his first goal in a 2–1 home victory over Club América.
 Prior to the start of the 2014 Torneo Apertura, Millar was announced as the new captain of Atlas.
 In December 2014, he renewed his contract for two years.

 Coquimbo Unido

 In September 2021, he returned to Chile after being released from Mazatlán and joined Coquimbo Unido in the Primera B de Chile.

+Retirement

+He retired at the end of the 2021 season.